Explore Northeastern – Information Session & Campus Tour

 Please join members of Bouvé College of Health Sciences for a 45-minute overview presentation highlighting academic, co-op, research, and global opportunities.
 Following this presentation, guests participate in 45-minute faculty-led breakout sessions specific to the major they are most interested in pursuing.
 These two sessions are an opportunity for prospective students to meet current students and academic advisers who will answer questions and share their experiences as members of the Bouvé community.

-Upcoming Bouvé Health Science presentations being in the Admissions Visitor Center on September 26, October 10, November 7, and December 12.
+Upcoming Bouvé Health Science presentations will be hosted in the Admissions Visitor Center on September 25, October 9, November 6, and December 11.

 College of Science